osrf/ros2multirobotbook/src/intro.md

 The current generation of robots in production environments today are able to provide services including both bulk and single piece flow delivery, cleaning, disinfecting, security, monitoring, and much more.
 These diverse use cases most likely mean the best-in-class robots for each task will come from different robot providers or system integrators.
-This modern reality makes it critical for a common software framework to be in place to manage these heterogeneous resources and to ensure that information is being used effectively from different platforms to promote overall system efficiency.
+This modern reality makes it critical for a common software framework in place to manage these heterogeneous resources and to ensure  information is being used effectively from different platforms to promote overall system efficiency.

 Without a plan for a holistically efficient robotics system in place, there can be significant but hidden risks for end users when committing to a single system or platform provider.
 Hidden risks are likely to force an end user to limit their selection of future solutions from that particular provider to minimize operational risk and avoid redundant integration costs.